devpbleite/devpbleite/README.md

 ## 📚 Learning
 - React.js and React Native always!
 - In the realm of backend.
-Let's venture into fullstack in the future
+Let's venture into fullstack
-- Node.js
+- Golang
-- C# and .NET
+- Cloud Computing
 - To cook

 ---